Itajaí-Açu Formation

 The Itajaí-Açu Formation (Formacão Itajaí-Açu) is a geological formation of the Santos Basin offshore of the Brazilian states of Rio de Janeiro, São Paulo, Paraná and Santa Catarina.
 The predominantly shale with interbedded turbiditic sandstones formation dates to the Late Cretaceous period; Cenomanian-Maastrichtian epochs and has a maximum thickness of 2000 m.
 The formation is a reservoir rock of the fields in the Santos Basin.

 Etymology

 The formation is named after the Itajaí-Açu River, Santa Catarina.

 Description

 The Itajaí-Açu Formation is 1545 to 2000 m thick, and comprises a thick interval of dark grey clayey rocks, interbedded with the clastics of the Santos and Juréia Formations.
 Within this formation, the Ilhabela Member includes the turbiditic sandstones occurring along the section.
 The sedimentary environment is thought to be marine talus to open basin.
-Biostratigraphic data from palynomorphs, calcareous nanofossils and planktonic foraminifera indicate a Late Cretaceous age (Cenomanian-Maastrichtian).
+Biostratigraphic data from palynomorphs, calcareous nannofossils and planktonic foraminifera indicate a Late Cretaceous age (Cenomanian-Maastrichtian).